LesFriend/Sneakicks-Website/README.md

 ## Available Scripts

+I used a bunch of dependencies so to run first install the following in the terminal:

+npm install
+npm install react-router-dom
+npm install react-vanilla-tilt
+npm install react-bootstrap
+npm install react-tooltip

+If errors still occur, just install the missing files.

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.